learnrelay/learnrelay/content/queries/variables.md

 Oftentimes, we want to use queries that are identical on a structural level, but differ in a semantic detail.
 Imagine, for example, that the number of pokemons that we want to fetch depends on some external switch.

+Using *query variables* in this situation can increase code quality and performance, as string building is a quite costly operation.

 We will see query variables in action soon.
 For now, try to understand the following examples!

 ## Initial variables

-For situations like that, we can set `initialVariables` when we create a container.
+To use query variables, we can set `initialVariables` when we create a container.
 Remember the query from the previous section?

 ```javascript